Killing of Rafael Ramos and Wenjian Liu: Current and former government officials

-Brooklyn Borough President Eric Adams, a former police officer, said, "Those who were calling for police reform were not calling for police retribution... blood is not on the hands of the mayor."
+Then-Brooklyn Borough President Eric Adams, a former police officer, said, "Those who were calling for police reform were not calling for police retribution... blood is not on the hands of the mayor."

 Former New York Governor George Pataki blamed current officials.
 He tweeted, "Sickened by these barbaric acts, which sadly are a predictable outcome of divisive anti-cop rhetoric of Eric Holder and Mayor de Blasio."
 The former Mayor, Rudolph Giuliani, responded that this was untrue and categorized this rhetoric as an overreaction.

 Former New York City Mayor Rudolph Giuliani accused Obama of creating a hostile environment toward the police, stating: "We've had four months of propaganda starting with the President, that everybody should hate the police.
 I don't care how you want to describe it, that's what those protests are all about."

 NYPD officers and police union

-As Mayor de Blasio and his entourage walked through the third-floor corridor of Woodhull Hospital, where the two police officers had been pronounced dead hours earlier, dozens of NYPD police silently turned their backs on the mayor in protest for his perceived lack of support for them.
+As Mayor Bill de Blasio and his entourage walked through the third-floor corridor of Woodhull Hospital, where the two police officers had been pronounced dead hours earlier, dozens of NYPD police silently turned their backs on the mayor in protest for his perceived lack of support for them.
 Earlier, de Blasio had approached a group of cops in the hospital and told them, "We're all in this together."
 In response, one officer said, "No we're not."

 The president of the police union group Patrolmen's Benevolent Association, Patrick J. Lynch, blamed de Blasio and the protesters of the grand jury dismissal in the Garner case for inciting hostility toward the NYPD.
 He said, "There's blood on many hands tonight.
 Those that incited violence on the street in the guise of protest, that tried to tear down what New York City police officers did every day.
 We tried to warn it must not go on, it shouldn't be tolerated.
 That blood on the hands starts at the steps of City Hall in the office of the mayor."

 Fraternal Order of Police President Chuck Canterbury asked Congress to consider making crimes against police officers fall under the category of hate crimes.
 He said, "My thoughts and prayers over the past few weeks have been with the families of officers who were, with malice and forethought, gunned down just because they served as police officers."